WebAssembly/tool-conventions/SetjmpLongjmp.md

 The lifetime of this structure is rather short.
 It lives only during a single longjmp execution.
-A runtime can use a part of `jmpbuf` for this structure.
+A runtime can use a part of `jmp_buf` for this structure.
 It's also ok to use a separate thread-local storage to place this structure.
 A runtime without multi-threading support can simply place this structure in a global variable.